Rate capping

 Will my rates go up by 2.75%?

-Probably not.
-The rate cap does not apply to individual rates notices.
-It also does not apply to waste charges or the fire services property levy.
-The rate cap only applies to general rates, which means the cap applies to the average rate charged by the Council across all properties.
+The 2.75% rate cap does not apply to individual rates notices.
+It also does not apply to waste charges or the Fire Services Property Levy.
+The cap applies only to general rates revenue, meaning it limits the average increase in rates income that Council can collect across all properties.

-We calculate the average rate by dividing the rates revenue for services by the value of properties in the shire.
+Council calculates rates by dividing the amount of revenue required to fund services by the total value of rateable properties in the shire.

-For more, see our page on how we calculate rates.
+For more information, see our page on how we calculate rates.

 Do councils get more money when property values go up?